fedek6/rh-manifest/design-rules/ui-design-bootcamp/typography/selecting-typefaces.md

 > Variable fonts have variable font-weight (you can adjust that from 1 to 999).

 > Adobe has great font library.

+## Body text

+> Select your body typography first!
+Because it's the biggest part of your website.

+> Search a font with a big x-height (readability).

+> Search a font with a lower contrast (Baskerville is bad, Playfair Display also).

+> Body cannot have too much personality!